Bow2ai/php-imageboards/adelia/readme.md

 ## 1 · Introduction <a id="1-introduction"></a>

-**TinyBoard** is a deliberately minimal image‑board platform consisting of:
+**Adelia** is a deliberately minimal image‑board platform consisting of:

 | Component                | Lines ≈ | Purpose                                    |
 | ------------------------ | ------- | ------------------------------------------ |